 As part of our mission, we recognize the value of animal life in contributing to a flourishing world.
-We are proud to support Farm Forward as they seek to improve animal welfare.
+We are proud to support GAP (Global Animal Partnership) as they seek to improve animal welfare.

 We recognize the value of animal life in contributing to a flourishing world.